 We consider the case where the drawing engine is MetaPost (through the luamplib package).
-We describe the feature taking one macro in example but the mechanism and the possibilities are exactly the same for all the macros.
+The feature is described for the \buildMeshBWinc but the mechanism and possibilities are exactly the same for all three macros.

-When we use the MetaPost drawing engine, the macros previously described produced a code of the form
+When we use the MetaPost drawing engine, the macros previously described produce a code of the form